-The TJX Companies, Inc. (TJX) CEO Ernie Herrman on Q3 2021 Results - Earnings Call Transcript

 Operator

-The final question of the day comes from Alexandra Walvis.
+The final question of the day comes from Alexandra Walvis [Goldman Sachs].
 Your line is open.

 Alexandra Walvis